SolCharms/Betelgeuse/README.md

 Secondly, any SPL-Token amount (and Sol too) will always be listed in the token's smallest denomination.
 That is, the program recognizes an entry of 1 as 1 Lamport, not 1 Sol.
 As USDC has 6 decimals, the value 100,000,000 in the listing amount field is actually just 100 USDC (in human readable terms).
 And this brings us to the Token Swap Ratio of USDC:AURY.

-From the posted relative price graphic it would appear that the speculator intends to secure a futures contract that sells 80 USDC for 100 AURY.
+From the posted relative price graphic above it would appear that the speculator intends to secure a futures contract that sells 80 USDC for 100 AURY.
 And this is technically true.
 However, recall that all SPL-Tokens are observed by the program in their smallest denomination, and thus 80 USDC = 80,000,000 and 100 AURY = 100,000,000,000.
 Factoring by 1,000,000 on both sides, we are left with a ratio of 80:100,000, not 80:100.
 This increased factor of 1000 for the AURY token results from the fact that AURY has 9 decimals, whereas all the other tokens previously considered have 6, hence having to move the decimal a further 3 places to the right.

 Now that the ratios are understood, we should really put them in terms of their smallest common denominator as follows: